John Covington

-John Shaft Covington (born April 22, 1972) is an American former professional football safety.
-He played one season in the National Football League (NFL) for the Indianapolis Colts, who selected him in the fifth round of the 1994 NFL draft with the 133rd overall pick.
-Covington played college football at Notre Dame.
+John Shaft Covington (born April 22, 1972) is an American former professional football player who was a safety in the National Football League (NFL).
+He played one season in the NFL for the Indianapolis Colts, who selected him in the fifth round of the 1994 NFL draft with the 133rd overall pick.
+Covington played college football for the Notre Dame Fighting Irish.